Club members participate in a variety of community projects including civic development, educational/social programs and fundraising.

-The Club, with the Town’s support, now coordinates the adoption of the public planters and traffic islands by individual gardeners and businesses.
-By encouraging citizen participation through publicity, and offering assistance on plant selection, over 60 traffic islands and public planters have been adopted.
+Club, with the Town’s support, coordinates the adoption of the public planters and traffic islands by individual gardeners and businesses.
+By encouraging citizen and local business participation through publicity, and offering assistance on plant selection, over 60 traffic islands and public planters have been adopted.

 The Club first designed a colonial herb garden at the Jason Russell House for the 1975 Bicentennial Celebration.
-After extensive research, the Club replanted the garden in 2016 to include plants reflecting household, culinary and medical plants that might have been found in a colonial kitchen garden in the mid-1700’s when the Jason Russell House was built.
-AGC volunteers will continue to add to the garden, maintain the Jason Russell House beds, and educate the public about the uses of a colonial kitchen garden.
+After extensive research, the Club replanted the garden in 2016 to include plants reflecting household, culinary and medicinal plants that might have been found in a colonial kitchen garden in the mid-1700’s when the Jason Russell House was built.
+AGC volunteers continue to add to the garden area including two historically accurate apple trees, maintain the Jason Russell house beds, and educate the public about the uses of a colonial kitchen.
 The Club also creates seasonal holiday wreaths for the house.

-Club members and Master Gardeners have rescued this overgrown garden and refurbished it with native plants and others in keeping with the 19th Century period when the house was built.
-Appearances are important, given the frequent use of the house for special functions.
+The Club maintains two areas of the Town Hall Gardens: the Reflecting Pool area and the gardens surrounding the Whittemore-Robbins House.
+Major CPA funding has brought the Reflecting Pool area back to life and the Club maintains the plantings around it.
+The Club rescued the overgrown garden at the house a few years ago and refurbished it with native plants and others in keeping with the 19th Century period when the house was built.
+Appearances are important, given the frequent use of both the pool area and house for special functions.
 Spring planting of annuals, pruning, and periodic weeding keep everything in peak condition.

 Project Leader: Stephan Miller

-Representatives from the Club participate in meetings run by the Chamber of Commerce and local retailers to discuss and evaluate retail status, community events and beautification in the three areas of Arlington: East, Center and Heights.
+Representatives from the Club along with local retailers participate in meetings held by the town’s Dept. of Economic Development to discuss and evaluate retail status, community events and beautification in the three areas of Arlington: East, Center and Heights.

 The Club is always looking for fundraising ideas.
 Please contact the Vice President of Operations with your suggestions.